One small drop for the NHS, one giant leap for the National Debt.

 Sticking to the middle lane gives me the option to doze off

-The Department for Transport has announced that the ‘unproductive’ left hand lane and grass verges of the UK’s busiest Motorway will be redeveloped for social and affordable homes.
+The Department for Transport says the ‘unproductive’ left hand lane and grass verges of the UK’s busiest motorway will be redeveloped for social and affordable homes.

-“We were planning how we could teach motorists to drive properly but when Gideon called for yet more departmental cuts I thought ‘why bother?'” said Secretary of State, Patrick McLoughlin.
+“We were going to teach people to drive properly but when Hammond called for more departmental cuts I thought ‘why bother?'” said minister, Chris Grayling.

 Filed under Housing, News